KunkunYang/KunkunYang.github.io/_pages/about.md

 * I am an Assistant Professor in the [School of Information Resource Management, Renmin University of China](https://irm.ruc.edu.cn/).
 My main research interests are Natural Language Processing, Digital Humanities, Information Retrieval, and Machine Learning.
 * I serve as the reviewer/PC member of Decision Support Systems, Signal Image and Video Processing, AAAI Conference on Artificial Intelligence, and Pacific Asia Conference on Information Systems.
-* I hold a Ph.D. in Information Systems from the [Department of Information Systems](https://www.cb.cityu.edu.hk/is/) at [City University of Hong Kong](https://www.cityu.edu.hk/).
+* I hold a Ph.D. in Information Systems from the [Department of Information Systems, City University of Hong Kong](https://www.cb.cityu.edu.hk/is/).
 My Ph.D. supervisors are [Prof. Juan Feng](https://www.sem.tsinghua.edu.cn/info/1183/32092.htm) and [Dr. David Jingjun Xu](https://www.cb.cityu.edu.hk/staff/davidxu/).
 I also hold an MSc in Machine Learning (with distinction) from [University College London, UK](https://www.ucl.ac.uk/) and a BSc in Applied and Computational Mathematics from [Jacobs University Bremen, Germany](https://www.jacobs-university.de/).
 * [这是我的中文主页。](https://irm.ruc.edu.cn/teachermore.php?cid=8&id=114)